Gamify-IT/docs/user-manuals/overworld/README.md

 ## Controls

-The player has a lot of options to interact with the game.
-He can move around, but also adjust his movement speed, interact with objects and characters, open menus and zoom the game and minimap in and out.
-The respective keys for each of those actions are listed here and can also be found in game a the pause menu opened with the `ESC` button at the `keybindings` tab.
+The player has a lot of options to interact with the game:
+They can move around, they can adjust their (movement) speed, can interact with objects and characters, can open menus, and can zoom the game or minimap.
+The respective keys for each of those actions are listed below and can also be found in-game in the pause menu (press the <kbd>ESC</kbd> button and navigate to the `keybindings` tab).
 ![keybindings](../../images/keybindings.webp)

 ## Developer